The Merels Board

 The sacred and the game

-Although today the distinction between the sacred and the profane seems clear, especially in relation to defined spaces and times for the celebration of religious ceremonies, this was not so in ancient times.
-Instead, play was sometimes an intrinsic component of ritual3.
-Indeed, it followed the same principles of codification and reiteration – with well-established rules – and could even be attributed a metaphysical efficacy.
-Thus, the Panhellenic Games in Greece, since the 8th century B.C., had a sacred character and were officiated for the divinities; in Rome the dice games were forbidden since 204 B.C.4, except during the Saturnalia5.
+Although there appears to be a clear distinction today between the sacred and the profane, with separate spaces and times attributed to each, this was not the case in antiquity.
+For the ancients, play was an integral part of ritual3.
+It followed the same principles of codification and reiteration, with well-defined rules, and could even be said to have metaphysical efficacy.
+In Greece, the Panhellenic Games had a sacred character and were officiated in honour of deities from the 8th century BC.
+In Rome, the game of dice had been forbidden since 204 BC4, yet it was permitted during the Saturnalia5.

-Other examples could be cited, but the aspect to be emphasised is that the game, unconsciously or manifestly, represented a reflection of something beyond the sphere of the human.
-Victory or defeat could not be completely predicted: outcomes were guided by divinity, by the goddess Fortune, just like the events of life.
-This is the meaning of the sacred, which in its Indo-European linguistic origin means “separate”, “other” than what man can dominate.
+Other examples exist.
+But the main aspect is that the game, unconsciously or manifestly, represented a reflection of something beyond the sphere of the human.
+No one can predict either victory or defeat.
+Outcomes were guided by divinity, by the goddess Fortune, just like the events of life.
+This is the meaning of the sacred.
+In its Indo-European linguistic origin it means “separate”, “other” than what man can dominate.

-The use of tabulae lusoriae as a playful pastime already existed in ancient Rome.
-We have a large number of them at the remains of the Basilica Iulia in the city’s Forum.
-On the steps of the building were engraved three concentric squares connected by lateral axes.
+The Romans already used tabulae lusoriae as a form of entertainment.
+We have a large number of them at the remains of the Basilica Iulia in Rome’s City Forum, for example.
+The building’s steps feature three concentric squares connected by lateral axes.
 This was the board of the Italian filetto, whose geometry therefore reproduces a Merels Board.
-The game required the use of nine white pawns for one player and as many black ones for the other.
-The aim was to place three pawns in a row, of the same colour, against the opponent.
+The game involved using nine white checkers for one player and the same number of black ones for the other.
+The aim was to arrange three checkers of the same colour in a row, at the expense of the opponent.

-At the same time, however, we find the Merels Board in religious contexts: at the Sanctuary of Minerva in Breno, an engraved stone block with its board and some pawns was found6.
+Archaeologists have found other Roman Merels Board in religious sites.
+At the Sanctuary of Minerva in Breno, an engraved stone block with its board and some pawns was found6.
 The artefact, now kept at the National Archaeological Museum of the Valle Camonica in Cividate Camuno, is only a fragment and shows a certain extemporaneity in its rough workmanship.
-It does not have the value of a symbol yet, but demonstrates how the game was conceived within such an important sacred area.
+It is not yet a symbol, but it demonstrates that the game was conceived within such an important sacred area.

 The origin of the symbol in the Middle Ages

-The game of the Nine men’s morris remained unchanged over the centuries, mainly due to its simplicity.
+The filetto remained unchanged over the centuries, mainly due to its simplicity.
 It was certainly very popular in the Middle Ages.
-We find the same schemes cited in Arabic manuscripts, such as in the Book of Songs (Kitab al-Aghani) by Abū l-Faraj al-Iṣfahānī from the 10th century, and Christian ones, of which the Libro de los juegos commissioned by Alfonso X of Castile in 1284 is quoted, a symptom of inter-cultural permeability.
-It is not difficult to suppose that this syncretic process gained strength from the interactions between West and East during the crusades.
+We find the same schemes cited in Arabic manuscripts, such as in the Book of Songs (Kitab al-Aghani) by Abū l-Faraj al-Iṣfahānī from the 10th century, and Christian ones, of which the Libro de los juegos commissioned by Alfonso X of Castile in 1284, a symptom of inter-cultural permeability.
+Probably this process gained strength from the interactions between West and East during the crusades.
 Most likely, the knightly orders of the time, such as the Templars, contributed to its spread.

 Religious feeling also involved games with tabulae lusoriae, which in a certain sense became an eschatological allegory.
-The struggle between good and evil, black and white, was represented on the Merels Board as on the chessboard.
+The struggle between good and evil, black and white, took life on the Merels Board as on the chessboard.
 This is the origin of the symbol.

 The Merels Board as a sacred symbol

-There are other clues that suggest how the Merels Board bypassed the simple playful use.
+There are clues that suggest how the Merels Board bypassed the simple playful use.
 First, many specimens are placed in Cistercian churches and abbeys, but Saint Bernard of Clairvaux had been clear about this, “detestantur aleas et scaccos” he had stated in De laude novae militiae8.
-Moreover, some of the patterns are drawn on vertical walls, certainly an uncomfortable location for the use of a game board.
-The Merels Board survived the moralization of games, and this was only possible as a symbol, only with new sacred meanings ascribed to it.
-As with so many other games, customs, festivities, it certainly suffered a reinterpretation in a Christian sense.
+Moreover, some of the patterns are on vertical walls, an uncomfortable place for the use of a game board.
+The Merels Board survived the moralization of games.
+This was only possible as a symbol, only with new sacred meanings ascribed to it.
+As with so many other games, customs and festivities, it was certainly reinterpreted in a Christian sense.

 The Merels Board, microcosm and macrocosm

 We can perceive in the search for the sacred the desire to trace a superior order that can regulate the world, that provides an answer to the prevailing chaos.
 In the theological vision of the Christian Middle Ages, God is the creator of the cosmos, He is the one who gives order to matter9.
-On a symbolic level, such perfection could be expressed through sacred geometry.
-The geometric schemes, drawn in a manner that could be called ritual, had defined proportions and imitated the harmony of creation.
-Thus, the analogy between the microcosm and the macrocosm was represented in the Merels Board.
+Sacred geometry could express such perfection on a symbolic level.
+The geometric schemes, drawn in a ritual manner, had defined proportions and imitated the harmony of creation.

-In particular, the figure of the square, with its four sides, recalled the constituent elements of the universe (water, fire, earth, air), the cardinal points and the seasons.
+The Merels Board expressed the analogy between the microcosm and the macrocosm.
+The square recalled the constituent elements of the universe (water, fire, earth, air), the cardinal points and the seasons.
 In other words, it summarised the fundamental principles of creation: matter, space and time.
-This explains why the Merels Board was often engraved inside abbey cloisters, whose square-plan architecture was the result of the same symbolism.
-Again, four are the beings that drove the Merkavah, the chariot of fire led by the Spirit of God10, a prophetic representation of the Evangelists and the Word of God.
+This explains why we find the Merels Board engraved inside abbey cloisters.
+Their square-plan architecture was the result of the same symbolism.
+Again, four are the beings who drove the Merkavah, the chariot of fire led by the Spirit of God10, a prophetic representation of the Evangelists and the Word of God.
 Implicit in the scheme of the Merels Board was the number three, a reference to the Trinity.
-The intersection of the lateral axes, moreover, could only be a figure of the Cross, axis mundi ideally connecting the cosmos to God, earth to heaven.
+The intersection of the lateral axes is figure of the Cross, axis mundi connecting earth to heaven.

 The meeting place

-At the same time the Merels Board, as a representation of the cosmos, was also the place of encounter with the sacred, the metaphysical space in which the divine was manifested.
-Among the people of Israel, there was a building designated for this purpose: the Solomon’s Temple in Jerusalem housed the Ark of the Covenant in the Debir, where the presence of Yahweh, the Shekhinah, was realised.
+The Merels Board, as a representation of the cosmos, was also the place of encounter with the sacred.
+It was the metaphysical space in which the divine manifested itself.
+Among the people of Israel, there was a building designated for this purpose: the Solomon’s Temple in Jerusalem.
+The building housed the Ark of the Covenant in the Debir, the seat of Yahweh’s presence called Shekhinah.
 It is interesting to read the description of the Temple in the Second Book of Chronicles:

 [Solomon] “He made the court of the priests and the great courtyard and the gates of the courtyard; the gates he overlaid with bronze”.